-English lavender (Lavandula angustifolia) thrives best in full sun and well-drained soil, but it is somewhat shade tolerant and will still grow under low light.
-Under optimal conditions, it can reach a height of 20 inches and a width of 24 inches.
+English lavender (Lavandula angustifolia, USDA zones 5-8) grows best in full sun and on well-draining soil, but it is somewhat shade tolerant and will still grow under low light.
+Under optimal conditions, it can reach a height of 2 feet and a width of 3 feet.
 Soil pH should be between 6.5 and 7.3 for optimal growing conditions, whether the lavender is in full or partial sun.
 Use a soil tester to determine the pH.

 In shade, it is less likely to achieve full size, though a limited amount of shade is still acceptable for growth.
 Do not overwater shade-tolerant varieties of lavender plants, and make sure the soil can drain to avoid root rot.
 The potpourri-like scent of English lavender is weaker in low light and moist conditions.

 Some types of lavender exhibit moderate to minimal shade tolerance but will not grow vigorously without mostly sunny exposure.
 These somewhat shade-tolerant varieties of lavender include Spanish lavender (Lavandula stoechas, zones 7-9), French lace lavender (Lavandula multifida, zones 8-10) and French lavender (Lavandula dentata, zones 8-9).
 These species grow best under full sun or sun with some clouds, but extreme shade can be detrimental to their growth and flowering.

 Growing Lavender in Shade